 All the meetings are held from 1.30pm to 3.00pm.
 Reasonable travel expenses are reimbursed and lunch is provided.
-If you would like further information about the meetings, please contact Val Bayliss-Brideaux, Senior Engagement Manager by email on firstname.lastname@example.org or telephone 0161 213 1756.
+If you would like further information about the meetings, please contact Val Bayliss-Brideaux, Head of Engagement by email on firstname.lastname@example.org or telephone 0161 213 1756.
 PLEASE NOTE THESE MEETINGS ARE CURRENTLY CANCELLED.